Plant Improvement Platform

-NC State has historical expertise in this platform—for 130+ years, we’ve focused on understanding agriculture from the ground-up, from seed to harvest.
+NC State has historical expertise in plant improvement—for 130+ years, we’ve focused on understanding agriculture from the ground up, from seed to harvest.
 We have studied and published extensively on the underlying genetics and plant breeding, the soil and root system, water and nutrient delivery, crop protection methods and plant physiology.

 We focus on how plants interact in their environment, including soil, climate and biotic and abiotic plant stresses.
 We investigate plant components and what it takes to grow them.
-The more we understand how to manipulate the surroundings and genetic make-up of a plant the better we can advance plant science.
+The more we collaborate across disciplines and interact with farmers and businesses, the better we can advance plant science.

 Located in a transition zone for various crops, North Carolina is well-suited for this research.
 We can grow crops in our state that mimic soil and climatic conditions from around the world.
 Facing diverse agronomic conditions and crop profiles, we continually seek solutions for combating a wide range of issues to yield improvement.

 Relevance to Industry, Producers and Consumers

 - Uncover and promotes solutions applying to a multitude of crops